History of European Jews in the Middle Ages: Jewish-Christian relations

+According to Anna Sapir Abulafia, most scholars agree that Jews and Christians in Latin Christendom lived in relative peace with one another until the thirteenth century.
+"Officially, the medieval Catholic church never advocated the expulsion of all the Jews from Christendom, or repudiated Augustine's doctrine of Jewish witness...
+Still, late medieval Christendom frequently ignored its mandates..."

 Jonathan Elukin is one historian who thinks in this vein, as elucidated in his book Living Together, Living Apart.
 He shows that during the Crusades, some Jews were hidden and protected from being attacked by Christians.
 Some Jews worked in Christian villages.
 There were also several cases of conversion to Judaism as well as interfaith marriages.

 One such case was Jacob ben Sullam, a Christian looking to become a part of Jewish society.
 He chose to "slaughter [himself]" of his Christian identity in the hope of being accepted as a Jew in the Jewish community.

 As Christians sought conversion to Judaism, a number of Jews similarly wanted to convert to Christianity.
 For example, Herman, a Jew who adopted Christianity to the degree that his family worried that he would reject his Jewish heritage completely.
 Herman's conversion startled the rabbis and made them fear losing other Jews to Christianity.

 The close bonds between Jewish and Christian neighbors led to Jewish communities thriving in some Christian cities.
 Jews experienced economic security and prosperity in their communities, even while enduring constant threats of violence.
 Though strict constraints were placed on Jews in the thirteenth century by the French monarchy, Jews continued to experience a stable living situation.
 Although the French monarchy prohibited the creation of Jewish religious centers, friendly relations with Christians enabled them to build a synagogue in Béziers in 1278.
 After being expelled from certain areas in Europe, Jews regularly returned to their old places of residence, if they had previously experienced a prosperous life there.